mgetf/mge-map-builder/README.md

 ## Bundled arenas

-Ships with the 6 most played MGE arenas:
+Ships with these prefab arenas:

 | Arena | Source |
 |-------|--------|